-- Review your general chemistry notes the first week of class and take the class reading seriously.
-Preferable, read the whole chapter before class. - Conduct searches after each class to find applications of the chemistry covered in class - Solve as many problems as possible instead of memorizing.
+- Review your organic chemistry I notes and take the class reading seriously preferable, read the whole chapter before class and solve problems after each class. - Conduct searches after each class to find applications of the chemistry covered in class - Solve as many problems as possible instead of memorizing.
 The concepts taught in class will be tested in the form of applied problems.
-So, solve problems to show you understand the chemistry. - Seek help early.
+So, solve problems to show you understand of the chemistry. - Seek help early.
 Do not allow confusion on concepts to pile up

-Lectures: The lectures will generally follow the textbook and a lot of added materials for better understanding.
+Lectures: The lectures will generally follow the textbook sequence and a lot of added materials for better understanding.
 Most lectures will be presented on the board.
-Attending every class and taking meaningful notes is incredibly important for this complex subject.
+Attending every class and taking meaningful notes (or summaries) is incredibly important for this complex subject.
 Staying up with the reading will help you to understand the lecture better and take more meaningful notes.
 We will solve problems during class.
-Working problems will be a pillar of your success in organic chemistry and by working through these together I hope to provide you with insights and techniques for reasoning through concepts and using them to solve problem.
+Working problems will be a pillar of your success in organic chemistry and by working through these together I hope to provide you with some insights and techniques on how analyze and solve organic chemistry problems.